Calif. governor faces pressure to choose a Latino to replace Harris in the Senate

 Since then the racial gap has widened and Latinos have had success across the ballot, except when running for the top state and federal offices.

-Newsom beat former Los Angeles Mayor Antonio Villaraigosa (D) soundly in the 2018 governor’s race, and Feinstein easily brushed off former state senate president Kevin de León to hold her seat.
+Newsom beat former Los Angeles mayor Antonio Villaraigosa (D) soundly in the 2018 governor’s race, and Feinstein easily brushed off former state Senate president Kevin de León to hold her seat.
 De León has since been elected to the Los Angeles City Council.

 “We have not had a Latino senator from California in 170 years,” said Christian Arana, policy director for the nonprofit Latino Community Foundation.
 “We think it’s about time.”